stevenelson35/stevenelson35.github.io/_posts/2022-07-14-a-capitol-day.md

 ![20220714_163308.jpg]({{site.baseurl}}/assets/media/20220714_163308.jpg)

-At the Capitol, we saw the dolls of all the First Ladies and the First First Man.
+At the State Capitol, we saw the dolls of all the First Ladies and the First First Man.
 ![20220714_163438.jpg]({{site.baseurl}}/assets/media/20220714_163438.jpg)

 ![20220714_210135.jpg]({{site.baseurl}}/assets/media/20220714_210135.jpg)